 Putting It All Together

-So because i’m a practical person, and always loved video more then reading I thought i’d give you a nice simple example. (everyone has tight hamstrings so thought i’d make it even more practical for you).
+So because I’m a practical person, and always loved video more than reading I thought I’d give you a nice simple example. (everyone has tight hamstrings so thought I’d make it even more practical for you).

 - Stand up pop your feet together.